U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 During 2012 BLM contracted for cleanup of the spills.
 Working from an ADEC approved work plan, BLMs contractor excavated several hundred yards of petroleum contaminated soil.
 The excavated soil was placed into an adjacent "landspread remediation cell" and the excavations were backfilled using locally available material.
 Landspread treatment allows sunlight, oxygen, and microbial activity to break-down the petroleum in a passive, controlled manner.

 The 2012 cleanup effort has resulted in the site being determined "Cleanup Complete" by the ADEC.
-The 2012 Corrective Actions report may be downloaded here: 2013 UADS Corrective Action Report.pdf .
-Final Record Of Decison (ROD) from ADEC is pending.
-Once the ROD is issued BLM will convey the land to the Shaktoolik Native Corporation (surface estate) and the Bering Straits Native Corporation (subsurface estate) under authority of the Alaska Native Claims Settlement Act.
+The 2012 Corrective Actions report may be downloaded here: 2013 UADS Corrective Action Report.pdf.
+On March 18, 2014 ADEC issued the Cleanup Complete Determination.
+The land is now available with no land use restriction for conveyance to the Shaktoolik Native Corporation (surface estate) and the Bering Straits Native Corporation (subsurface estate) under authority of the Alaska Native Claims Settlement Act.

 Return to AFO Hazardous Materials Program homepage.